Circularity in Textiles: Circular Sustainability Trends in the UK Textiles Industry

 - Almost 10% of microplastics dispersed in the sea every year come from textiles.

-At maake we also produce and print on fabric sustainably.
+At maake we also produce and print on textiles sustainably.
 Last year we won the 2023 Twyg Awards for Most Ethical Fabric and Best Custom Printing.
-Here are our suggestions for more circularity:
+Here are our suggestions on how to be more circular:

-- Give fabrics a second life instead of producing more.
+- Give textiles a second life (that’s what recycling is all about), instead of producing more.

 - Manufacture new textiles on demand – and only as much as a customer orders.

-- Produce fabric in the most sustainable method possible.
+- Produce textiles in the most sustainable way possible.

-- Be more innovative in the recyclability of clothing and textiles.
+- Be more innovative in recycling clothing and textiles.

 - Close the loop: reduce excessive textile production.